I spend a lot of time in my kitchen which means a visit my pantry often. The only downside is that it isn’t always orderly.

 If it isn’t obvious already from my Refrigerator Organization Blog, I love lazy Susans.
 They make everything easy to reach and they’re extremely versatile.

-This Lazy Susan from Wayfair is two-tiered, which allows you to take full advantage of your pantry organization efforts.
+This Lazy Susan is two-tiered, which allows you to take full advantage of your pantry organization efforts.

 Other Pantry Organization Essentials